DanielMoscoso/100day_challenge/Readme.txt

 		 own module and belongs to a class.
 		-Every time the snake hits the food, it automatically changes location.
 		-Have a scoreboard that updates every time the user eats a dot.
+		-The game stops if the snake collides with any wall.
 ===============================================================================